ToucanProtocol/BSIC/Deliverable #2/Deliverable 2 — User Persona, Pain Points, User Story.md

 ## Who are your constituents/clients/users?

+Initially we target the voluntary emission reduction (VER) market, but can potentially expand this to the compliance-driven side of the market later.

+Our target users are:

 - **Businesses** which directly cause and/or indirectly facilitate CO2
-  emissions, and wish to offset in order to hit climate targets, achieve tax rebates, and improve their public image
+  emissions, and wish to offset in order to adhere to corporate values, improve their public image, and ultimately hit climate targets and achieve tax rebates.

 - **Public sector organisations** which directly or indirectly cause CO2 emissions, and are under pressure from their governments who are